binaryslav/linux-cheat-notes/linux-notes.md

      du - estimate file space usage

-     du -sh dir1 - calculate and displays the amount of space is used by dir1
+     du -sh dir1 - calculate and displays the amount of space is used by dir1 (-h for human-readable output and -s for separating by directories)

 *